infusionsoft/mickael-test-2024.11/sdks/core/javascript/docs/ContactApi.md

 let contactId = "contactId_example"; // String | contact_id
 let opts = {
   'updateMask': ["null"], // [String] | An optional list of properties to be updated.
 If set, only the provided properties will be updated and others will be skipped.
-  'contact': new KeapCoreServiceCoreSdk.CreatePatchContactRequest() // CreatePatchContactRequest | contact
+  'createPatchContactRequest': new KeapCoreServiceCoreSdk.CreatePatchContactRequest() // CreatePatchContactRequest | contact
 };
 apiInstance.patchContactUsingPATCH(contactId, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);